-\subsection{Extending functions beyond a boundary}
+\subsubsection{Extending functions beyond a boundary}

-We will need the following technical result allowing us to extend functions beyond the boundary of a manifold in a way that respects infima.
-To that purpose, let us be given a pointed Riemannian manifold $(M,g,x^0)$ of $(c,k)$-bounded geometry.
+We will first need a technical result allowing us to extend functions beyond the boundary of a manifold in a way that respects infima.
+To that purpose, let $(M,g,x^0)$ be a pointed Riemannian manifold of $(c,k)$-bounded geometry.

 We would like to construct a standard outer collar to $M$.
 First, we recall necessary constructions from \cite{Schick}.
 Let $(M,g)$ be a Riemannian manifold with non-empty boundary $\p M$ equipped with the metric $\p g= g|_{\p M}$.
 We denote by $\vec \nu$ the inward normal vector field along $\p M$.
-Then for a point $x \in \p M$ we fix an orthgonormal basis on the tangent space $T_{x}\p M$ to identify it with $\R^{n-1}$.
-Then for small enough $r_1,r_2>0$ there is normal collar coordinates
+Then for a point $x \in \p M$ we fix an orthonormal basis on the tangent space $T_{x}\p M$ to identify it with $\R^{n-1}$.
+Then for small enough $r_1,r_2>0$ there are normal collar coordinates